haskell-servant/servant/README.md

 to write your first servant webservices, learning the rest from the haddocks' examples.

-The central documentation can be found [here](http://docs.servant.dev/).
+The core documentation can be found [here](http://docs.servant.dev/).
 Other blog posts, videos and slides can be found on the [website](http://www.servant.dev/).